twilson63/ngTodoPouch/README.md

 This is another todo app tutorial, this is the setup branch of this tutorial, if you have made it this far, then you are ready to get started.

-The `setup` branch takes care of installing all of the boilierplate for an Atomify Angular Application.
+The `setup` branch takes care of installing all of the build tools for an Atomify Angular Application.

 There are a couple of things you need to do, to confirm your system is